 If this happens you can place your banana bread back in the oven to cook longer.
 If it seems like the top is burning you can place a sheet of aluminum foil over the top to help prevent it from overcooking in those areas.

 Of course!
 Just reduce the cooking time to 20-30 minutes!
 I love using these silicone muffin liners when I make muffins.
-They make clean up such a breeze!
-I use these when I make my blueberry protein muffins and my air fryer muffins!
+You could also make my almond flour banana muffins, which are also a dairy free recipe!

 - 2 large, ripe, spotty bananas

 - 2/3 cup sugar